bridgetownrb/bridgetown/bridgetown-website/src/_docs/initial-files.md

 category: files-scaffold
 ---

-You can start a web application with one file (like `config.ru` for Roda or other Rack-based apps) and build from there.
+If you are a beginner having just run `bridgetown new` for the first time, you may be thinking something like: _"Wow, this is a lot of files.
+What do they all mean?
+Do I need to know what they all mean?
+Maybe this isn't for me after all…"_

-If instead you use a framework like Bridgetown (or Sinatra, Rails, etc.), you will be provided with a "scaffold" of initial files and folders, setting up a standard organization for your project.
+Like other frameworks (Sinatra, Rails, etc.), Bridgetown provides a "scaffold" of initial files and folders, setting up a standard organization for your project.

-This is very useful, but can also confuse beginning developers, as it presents a number of building blocks in a manner that is conventional and convenient _if you know what each part is for_.
+But do you need to know what all those files and folders are for? _Not really!_

+Below is a quick summary of the building blocks and scaffold, followed by additional details about the main files and folders that you will use when starting with Bridgetown.

 ![view of the Bridgetown scaffold](/images/bridgetown-scaffold.png)

-Some of this know-how comes from general programming knowledge (about Ruby, JavaScript, etc.), something that everyone possesses in different amounts at different times.
-Other Bridgetown specific information can be found in the official documentation.
-Yet when first starting with Bridgetown, it can be useful to have a quick summary of the building blocks and scaffold that you are beginning to work with.

-This is an attempt at making such a summary, followed by additional details about the main files and folders that you will use when starting with Bridgetown.

 ## The building blocks (a.k.a. "the stack")